5l1v3r1/Detect-Obfuscation/README.md

 # Detect-Obfuscation
 Obfuscated Powershell Detection with Markov Chains

-Add your oneline powershell scripts to test file and
+Add your oneline powershell scripts to test file and run detect-obfuscation.py

-### python detect-obfuscation.py

 ### Feedback and collaboration are welcomed.